claude-context-server

 Applying rules from one project to another

-You've taught Claude several rules on your marketing website: no em dashes in copy, blog images must be landscape at 1200px, blog posts finish with a CTA linking to the contact form.
+You're a web designer and taught Claude several rules on a marketing website: no em dashes in copy, blog images must be landscape at 1200px, blog posts finish with a CTA linking to the contact form.
 Those lessons live in that project's memory.

-When you start building a related project — say, a CRM for the same agency — Claude in that new project has no idea those rules exist.
+When you start building a similar website, Claude in that new project has no idea those rules exist.
 With this server, it can query:

-"What feedback and preferences do you have for my blog post structure?"
+"What feedback and preferences do you have for blog post structure?"

 And apply every hard-won rule from day one, without you having to re-teach them.